-In 2013 Falcon Australia entered an agreement ("CRIAG Agreement") with CR Innovations AG ("CRIAG") to acquire its 4% overriding royalty interest ("ORRI") relating to its exploration permits.
-In December 2013, Falcon Australia entered an agreement ("TOG Agreement") with Malcolm John Gerrard, Territory Oil & Gas LLC and Tom Dugan Family Partnership LLC ("TOG Group") to acquire 7% (seven eighths) of their 8% private ORRI over the exploration permits.
-The Group completed the two agreements to acquire 8% of the privately held ORRI at a cost of \$7 million, \$1 million was paid in November 2013 and \$6 million on completion of the 2014 farm-out.
-The Group also agreed to acquire a further 3% based on two five year call options granted to Falcon Australia at a future combined cost of \$20 million to Falcon Australia and Origin in proportion to their interest, leaving a 1% royalty in private hands.
+In December 2013, Falcon Australia entered an agreement ("TOG Agreement") with Malcolm John Gerrard, Territory Oil & Gas LLC and Tom Dugan Family Partnership LLC ("TOG Group") to acquire 7% (seven eighths) of their 8% private overriding royalty interest ("ORRI") over the exploration permits, leaving a 1% royalty in private hands.
+Falcon Australia made a payment of \$5 million to acquire 5% of the ORRI on the completion of the 2014 farm-out.
+The Group also agreed to acquire a further 2% based on a five year call options granted to Falcon Australia at a future cost of \$15 million to Falcon Australia and Origin in proportion to their interest, with the TOG Group retaining a 1% royalty.